-One of the most stunning cities in the United Kingdom, Bath is steeped in history.
-Dating back to Roman times, you’ll find architecture from then but also through the ages to modern-day.
-It’s not just the architecture that makes this such a cool place to visit though!
-There are plenty of great spots to wine and dine yourself, or simply just hang out and make new friends in the cool hipster bars!
-That is of course if you can drag yourself away from taking a dip in the therapeutic waters of Bath’s spas!
+One of the most stunning cities in the United Kingdom, Bath is steeped in history and is a famous Unesco World Heritage Site.
+Dating back to Roman times, you’ll find incredible Roman architecture as well as modern-day beauties.
+It’s not just the buildings that makes this such a cool place to visit, there are plenty of great spots to wine and dine, or simply just hang out in cool hipster bars!
+That is of course, if you can drag yourself away from dipping in the therapeutic waters of the Thermae Bath Spa.

 In this post, we’ll take a look at the best places to visit in Bath.
-From Roman Baths to museums, to landscaped gardens, you’ll have a much clearer idea of what you want to put on your Bath itinerary by the time you’ve finished reading our useful and informative list!
+From the Roman Baths to museums and landscaped gardens, you’ll know exactly where to head in city to bask in Bath’s history as well as shopping, eating and drinking.

 NEED A PLACE QUICK?
 HERE’S THE BEST NEIGHBORHOOD IN BATH: